gradio-app/gradio/guides/01_getting_started/02_key_features.md

 Supplying a generator into Gradio **requires** you to enable queuing in the underlying Interface or Blocks (see the queuing section above).

+## Progress Updates

+Ypu can explicitly update the progress of a function by adding an argument to your method that has a default value of `gradio.Progress()`.
+Then you can update the progress levels by calling this argument directly, or using the `track()` method of `Progress` to track progress over an iterable.

+$code_progress_simple
+$demo_progress_simple

+You can even make automatic progress updates from any `tqdm.tqdm` by setting the default argument as  `gr.Progress(track_tqdm=True)`.

 ## Batch Functions

 Gradio supports the ability to pass *batch* functions.
 Batch functions are just